Minnesota EBT Deposit Schedule for 2025

 Monthly EBT Deposit Schedule in Minnesota

-In Minnesota, your SNAP benefits are deposited on a specific day between the 4th and the 13th of each month.
-The exact date is determined by the last digit of your case number.
+In Minnesota, your SNAP benefits are deposited between the 4th and 13th of each month.
+These SNAP payment dates are determined by the last digit of your case number, which is sometimes called a “Client ID.”

-• 4th of the month: Case numbers ending in 4
+• 4th of the month: Case number ends in 4

-• 5th of the month: Case numbers ending in 5
+• 5th of the month: Case number ends in 5

-• 6th of the month: Case numbers ending in 6
+• 6th of the month: Case number ends in 6

-• 7th of the month: Case numbers ending in 7
+• 7th of the month: Case number ends in 7

-• 8th of the month: Case numbers ending in 8
+• 8th of the month: Case number ends in 8

-• 9th of the month: Case numbers ending in 9
+• 9th of the month: Case number ends in 9

-• 10th of the month: Case numbers ending in 0
+• 10th of the month: Case number ends in 0

-• 11th of the month: Case numbers ending in 1
+• 11th of the month: Case number ends in 1

-• 12th of the month: Case numbers ending in 2
+• 12th of the month: Case number ends in 2

-• 13th of the month: Case numbers ending in 3
+• 13th of the month: Case number ends in 3

-Cash assistance programs like MFIP and General Assistance follow a different schedule, also based on your case number's last digit.
-These benefits are distributed during the first five days of the month.
+Cash assistance programs like MFIP and General Assistance follow a different EBT payment schedule.
+These benefits are also tied to your case number's last digit but are distributed earlier in the month.

-• 1st of the month: Case numbers ending in 0 or 1
+• 1st of the month: Case number ends in 0 or 1

-• 2nd of the month: Case numbers ending in 2 or 3
+• 2nd of the month: Case number ends in 2 or 3

-• 3rd of the month: Case numbers ending in 4 or 5
+• 3rd of the month: Case number ends in 4 or 5

-• 4th of the month: Case numbers ending in 6 or 7
+• 4th of the month: Case number ends in 6 or 7

-• 5th of the month: Case numbers ending in 8 or 9
+• 5th of the month: Case number ends in 8 or 9

 How to Find Your Case Number

-Since your deposit date is tied to your case number, it's helpful to know where to locate it.
-This nine-digit number can be found in a few different places.
+Since your EBT deposit dates are tied to your case number, you will need to know it.
+This nine-digit number is printed on official documents and is also available online through a few different methods.

-• Look for the "Case Number" in the upper right corner of any approval or renewal letter from the Department of Human Services (DHS).
+• Look at the upper right corner of any approval or renewal letter sent by the Minnesota Department of Human Services (DHS).

-• Sign in to your account on the MNbenefits portal.
-Your case number will be on the dashboard.
+• Sign in to your account on the MNbenefits portal, where your case number appears on the dashboard.

-• If you still cannot find it, call EBT Customer Service at 1-888-997-2227 or find your county office through the DHS office locator.
+• Call Minnesota EBT Customer Service at 1-888-997-2227 or contact your county office using the DHS’s SNAP office locator.

 How to Check Your EBT Deposit Status in Minnesota

-Once your deposit date arrives, you can confirm the funds are available in a few ways.
-For a complete list of options, see our guide on how to check your EBT balance in Minnesota.
-Below are three of the most convenient ways to see your current balance.
+For a complete list of options, review our guide for a Minnesota EBT balance check.
+Below are three of the most convenient ways to see your balance and confirm your deposit based on the SNAP payment schedule.

 Download the app